SUNY BROOME COMMUNITY COLLEGE CAMPUS

 SUNY Broome's parking map can be found at:

 - All appeals must be filed online within seven class days from the date of the ticket issuance.
 Upon completion of the Parking Appeals form, a date for an appeal will be assigned.
-Appeals can be made online through MyCollege (mycollege.sunybroome.edu) using the same web portal used for registering a vehicle.
+Appeals may be made either in person or online at MyCollege (No email appeals will be accepted) directed to the Parking Appeals Board.
 Failure to fully comply with the appeals process results in denial of the appeal.

-- Appellants will be informed of the decision of the Parking Appeals Board at the end of their hearing if the appeal is made in person.
-If the appeal has been made on-line, the decision will be posted on your MyCollege under ticket history.
+- Appellants will be informed of the decision of the Parking Appeals Board at the end of their hearing if the appeal is made in person, or will receive written notice (written notice/MYCollege web response) if the appeal was in writing.
 The decision of the Parking Appeals Board is final.

 - Appeals can only be filed for the same offense twice in a semester.
 After that, all further violations must be paid.